KeithCh/StockSim/README.md

 # StockSim

-Trade NYSE and NASDAQ stocks
+A practice tool to trade NYSE and NASDAQ stocks